centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 Deployment 'kubernetes-dashboard' Replicas Desired: 1, Current: 1, Available: 1, Ready: 1, Up-to-date: 1
 ```

-If the service collects metrics of several Deployments (depending on the
+If the service collects metrics for several Deployments (depending on the
-chosen scenario), Deployment's name will be appended to the metric name:
+chosen scenario), the Deployment's name will be appended to the metric's name:

 | Metric                                            |
 |---------------------------------------------------|